idealtitude/helets/README.md

 ```

 Of course in its time it will need a standard libray.
+So, the list of TODO's is slowly going to become more and more rich.
+And speaking of that, if you like the **helets** project, and if you're interested in contributing, just let me known!

 -----------------